anupamahalder/react-learning/README.md

 <h3> NOTE: </h3>
     When we will bind the value property of input field to state value then we need to apply onChange function else there will be a warning
     When we will bind the value property of input field to state value then we need to apply onChange function else there will be a warning.
 This is known as two way data binding.

+<h4>Adding Event Handler:</h4>
+We can add multiple event handler to a single element. <br/>
+Three most common event handler of input element is -- <br>
+    1. onChange
+    2. onFocus (when input field is being clicked)
+    3. onBlur (when except input field other place is being clciked after focus on the input field) We can implement these events as per our requirements and get our job done.